 Drive times to the nearest A38 highway exits are based on actual latitude/longitude for each highway exit, and the latitude/longitude of each individual property.
 Drive times from each dwelling to the actual location of the nearest exit of the A38 are obtained from OpenStreetMap.
 These drive time calculations are based on the average speed on the local motorways, e.g. on a motorway this would be 90 km per hour (defaults at OpenStreetMap).
 These drive times from each property to the A38 are joined with the data for properties to the nearest exit of the A38.
 Figure 4 (Panels A and B) shows the commuting areas we analyze.
 Further, it shows the highways in the areas as well as the new part and the extension (in green).
-Panel A shows the A38, the locations of the homes for sale during our sample period, and the drive time (in meters) from each property to the nearest exit of the A38.
-Panel B shows the same homes with their "as-the-crow-flies" distance to the A38, which is a proxy for the extent of pollution and noise exposure for each home.
+Panel A shows the A38, the locations of the homes for sale during our sample period, and the drive time (in meters) from each property to the A38, which is a proxy for the extent of pollution and noise exposure for each home.